raza23/pfwtfp-code-from-pseudocode-average-an-array-atl-web-042219-gap/README.md

 going to be much help to us in this part of development: "Identify the Problem" and "Identify the Output."
 These two steps are used to make sure we're solving the right problem.
-They will actually be used at the end, _after_ coding, to make sure we coded the right _Procedure_ and that it does what planned on it doing.
+They will actually be used at the end, _after_ coding, to make sure we coded the right _Procedure_ and that it does what we planned.
 We'll check on them at the end.

 ### Step 3: Name the _Procedure_